cortexphp/json-schema/README.md

 [What is JSON Schema?](https://json-schema.org/overview/what-is-jsonschema)

-At the moment support is limited to [draft-07](https://json-schema.org/draft-07) since that is probably the most widely adopted version.
+Support is limited to [draft-07](https://json-schema.org/draft-07) at the moment.

-## Why?

-There are many use cases for JSON Schema, but the most prevalent is usage around LLMs, in particular structured outputs and tool calling.

-I found myself looking for a nice, fluent way to build JSON Schemas, but couldn't find anything that fit my needs.

-In fact I'm building an AI framework currently that uses this package to generate JSON Schemas in lots of scenarios.
-More to come on that soon.

 ## Features

 - 🏗️ **Fluent Builder API** - Build JSON Schemas using an intuitive fluent interface
 - 📝 **Draft-07 Support** - Full support for JSON Schema Draft-07 specification
 - ✅ **Validation** - Validate data against schemas with detailed error messages
-- 🔄 **Type Conversion** - Convert PHP types to JSON Schema types automatically
 - 🤝 **Conditional Schemas** - Support for if/then/else, allOf, anyOf, and not conditions
 - 🔄 **Reflection** - Generate schemas from PHP classes and closures
 - 💪 **Type Safety** - Built with PHP 8.3+ features and strict typing

+## Why?

+I found myself looking for a nice, fluent way to build JSON Schemas, but couldn't find anything that fit my needs.

+There are many use cases, but the most prevalent right now is usage around LLMs, in particular structured outputs and tool calling.

+In fact I'm building an AI framework currently that uses this package to generate JSON Schemas in lots of scenarios.
+More to come on that soon!

+## Requirements

+- PHP 8.3+

 ## Installation

-Minimum PHP version: 8.3

 ```bash
 composer require cortexphp/json-schema